 - In December 2019, the MPSC issued a final order approving our Montana electric rate case settlement, effective April 1, 2019, that results in an annual increase to electric revenue of approximately \$6.5 million (based upon a 9.65% return on equity) and a \$9.3 million decrease in depreciation expense.
 Various parties have filed petitions for reconsideration of parts of the order.
-We expect the MPSC to issue an order on these requests during the first quarter of 2020. - In May 2019, we submitted a filing with FERC for our Montana transmission assets.
+On April 28th, the MPSC voted to affirm the final order as issued. - In May 2019, we submitted a filing with FERC for our Montana transmission assets.
 In June 2019, the FERC issued an order accepting our filing, granting interim rates (effective July 1 and subject to refund), establishing settlement procedures and terminating our related Tax Cuts and Jobs Act filing.
 A settlement judge has been appointed and settlement negotiations are ongoing.
-We expect to submit a compliance filing with the MPSC upon resolution of our case adjusting the FERC credit in our retail rates. - In February 2020 we filed an application with the MPSC for pre-approval to Acquire Puget Sound Energy's (PSE) 25%, 185MW, interest in Colstrip Unit 4 for one dollar and approval to sell 90 megawatts back to PSE for a 5 year period.
-We anticipate a decision near the end of 2020. - Each year we submit filings for recovery of electric, natural gas and property taxes.
+We expect to submit a compliance filing with the MPSC upon resolution of our case adjusting the FERC credit in our retail rates. - Each year we submit filings for recovery of electric, natural gas and property taxes.
 The respective commissions review these tracker filings and make cost recovery determinations based on prudency.